ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-4-2.md

-Chapter 4: Creating Daily, Weekly, and Monthly Lists: Strategies for Aligning Lists with Goals and Priorities
+Strategies for Aligning Lists with Goals and Priorities
 =============================================================================================================

 Creating daily, weekly, and monthly lists can be a powerful tool for maximizing your efficiency and productivity.
 However, to truly make the most of these lists, it's important to align them with your goals and priorities.